- 3.8k views

 Insider's tip: As with all wildlife encounters, plenty of patience and pre-planning is always recommended for the best experience!
 For the Great Barrier Reef, choose a tour that offers private reef moorings that have limited number of tourists that are sustainable and lets you escape the crowds.
 Remember to check if your sunscreen is marine friendly so you don’t accidently harm the coral!
 For Port Lincoln, tour operators offer combination experiences that’ll have you swimming with sharks in the morning and playing with the Sea Lions by the afternoon! — by Fenella Cools from Backpackers World Travel

 Australia’s brilliant New World wines have been winning admirers around the world for decades.
 Australia’s winemaking heritage goes all the way back to the late 1700s when the first European settlers arrived with vines.
 Take a winery tour or head to the cellar door to explore the Barossa Valley’s heavenly reds, Canberra’s crisp cold climate delights or Margaret River’s premium whites.
+One of the best things to do in Australia, you cannot miss a chance to visit a vineyard, take a sip and expand your knowledge on viticulture.

 - When to go: Autumn months from March to May when there is minimal rain and the vineyards are covered in hues of orange, yellow and green.
 December to February to align with the harvest time.